simplerick-simplefun/cf-workers-doh-ecs/README.md

 - Sign up for a free [Cloudflare Workers](https://workers.cloudflare.com/) account, create a new worker, replace the Script with the content of [index.js](/index.js), deploy the worker, and you're done.
 - Modify **"URL_UPSTREAM_DNS_QUERY"** **"URL_UPSTREAM_RESOLVE"** to switch to other upstream DNS service providers.
 - For Mainland China users:
   - you might need a custom domain to bypass GFW.
-Cloudflare Worker's default domain name might be banned in your region.
+Cloudflare Workers' default domain name might be banned in your region.
   - **HIGHLY RECOMMENDED:** change your dns query url path to prevent GFW sniffing&blocking.
 Refer to constants **"REQ_QUERY_PATHNAME"** and **"REQ_RESOLVE_PATHNAME"**

 ## Limitations: